cybersamx/go-recipes/web-scraper/README.md

 # Web Scrapping

+**Note: There seems to be a bug in this example.
+The program is no longer scraping the content correctly.
+This will be fixed.**

-A recipe that extracts a list of historical events that happened "on this day" from Wikipedia using the `gocolly/colly` package.
+This example shows how to scrap a website using the `gocolly/colly` package.
+Specifically, the code extracts a list of historical events that happened "on this day" from Wikipedia

 ## Setup